 Address: 17985 Pacific Coast Highway, Pacific Palisades, CA 90272

 Take a step back into Ancient Greece with a trip to the Getty Villa.
-This would not be appropriate for young children, but it will inspire older kids and teenagers.
+This idea may not thrill young children, but it will inspire older kids and teenagers.
 The grounds resemble an ancient Roman country house, and inside the walls, you can explore ancient artwork from the Stone Age through the Roman Empire.
 You’ll also enjoy the view of the Pacific Palisades during your visit.

-Pro tip: Admission to the Villa is free, but you will need to get a timed-entry ticket and pay $20 to park.
+Pro tip: Admission to the Villa is free, but you will need a timed-entry ticket and pay $20 to park.

 32. Huntington Library